k2controls/piRover02/sprint1/week01/index.md

 ---

 ### Assignments
 - Pick up RAM205 Parts kit in Makerspace.
-See marked shelf in RAM cage at NMC Makerspace. **Required** for next week activities.
+See image above. **Required** for next week activities.
 - PE1: Module 1
   - Create account and start Module 1
   - Quiz and Test in assigned in following weeks.
 See schedule.